Varash: History

-The first written mention of Varash is dated back to 1577 as "ZIEMIE RUSKIE.
-WOLYN i PODOLE".
-A modern urban-type settlement was started on 1973 as a company town of the Rivne Nuclear Power Plant.
-The new town was named in honor of the Soviet intelligence agent, partisan Nikolai Kuznetsov.
+The first written mention of Varash is dated back to 1577.
+The status of an urban-type settlement was established in 1973 as a company town of the Rivne Nuclear Power Plant.
+The new town was named in honor of the Soviet intelligence agent and partisan Nikolai Kuznetsov.
 The plan of the city reflects the ideals of late socialist realism.
 Part of the city occupies the site of the former village of Varash, founded in 1776.
 Now it is one of the districts in the city.

-On 19 May 2016, Verkhovna Rada adopted decision to rename Kuznetsovsk to Varash and conform to the law prohibiting names of Communist origin.
+On 19 May 2016, Verkhovna Rada adopted a decision to rename Kuznetsovsk to Varash and conform to the law prohibiting names of Communist origin.

 Geography

-Varash is located in the Volhynian Polesie in the north of Rivne Oblast.
-It is located over the Styr River which is a tributary of Pripyat River between Volodymyrets Raion (Rivne Oblast) and Manevychi Raion (Volyn Oblast).
+Varash is located in the Volhynian Polissia in the north of Rivne Oblast.
+It is located over the Styr River which is a tributary of Pripyat River between Varash Raion (Rivne Oblast) and Kamin-Kashyrskyi Raion (Volyn Oblast).